onelineoff/crypto/README.md

 This is primarily meant as a gentle introduction to cryptography, not as usable code.

+In addition, it is assumed that the text is in English, or at least a language that uses the same 26 letters as English.
+A different dictionary file could be used for other languages.

 # Installation

 You will need to have both the git, and mvn command line tools installed.
 This has been tested with Java 8, git 2.19.1, and Apache mvn 3.6.0.